-Handling flight problems can be very annoying.
-However, the good news is that the European Union has regulations to assist travelers when things don’t go as planned.
-If you’re traveling by air in the EU, it’s a good idea to know about these regulations.
-They can help you out if your flight gets messed up.
+Dealing with flight issues can be really frustrating.
+However, the positive thing is that the European Union has regulations to assist travelers when things get messed up.
+If you’re flying in the EU, it’s smart to be aware of these protections.
+They can come in handy if your flight goes off course.

-Understanding your rights can make managing travel complications less stressful.
-While it won’t make your flight go any faster, it can help you feel less stressed when things go wrong.
+Understanding your rights can make handling travel problems less stressful.
+While it won’t make your flight go any faster, it can make you more relaxed when things go wrong.

 Passenger Rights under EU Regulation 261/2004